potassco/potassco.github.io/index.md

 * [clingcon](/clingcon/) extends clingo with constraint solving capabilities.
 * [aspcud](/aspcud/) is a solver for package dependencies.

+# Development

+The source code of our projects are available on [github.com/potassco](https://github.com/potassco/).
+Legacy code can be found in the subversion repository on [sourceforge.net/projects/potassco/code](https://sourceforge.net/projects/potassco/code).

 # Labs

 The [Labs](/labs/) suite comprises programs related to Answer Set Programming.